 If you can’t even talk any more…

-If things have progressed to the point where it is just not possible to even talk about these things with your spouse, then it’s time for learn some more skills.
-I wrote Connecting Through “Yes!” to help people with just situations.
+If things have gotten so bad that it is just not possible to about things with your spouse, then it’s time to increase connection.
+I wrote Connecting Through “Yes!” to help people with just such situations.
 Many people have written to thank me for helping them to end conflict in their relationships.

 If your relationship has gone past the point of self-help books, relationship coaching is also available.
 Relationship coaching does not require your spouse’s participation, so does not promote conflict.
-Regardless of who is right or wrong, I encourage you to prioritize restoring your relationship.
-Don’t let fighting end your love for one another.
+By changing the way you interact with your spouse, you will have a closer, less conflicted relationship.